Dcollectors/JLeaks/README.md

 ### Analyse tool detection results

-After running the tool to obtain the detection results, it is necessary to analyze and match the result file to determine whether it is consistent with the information we annotated, that is, whether the resource leak defect can be correctly detected in the method.
+After running the tool to obtain the detection results, it is necessary to analyze the result file and compare it with the information we annotated, to check whether the resource leak defect is correctly detected in the method.

 Before starting, please make sure **`./evaluationTools/toolResult.zip`** exists.
 ```